elastiflow/helm-chart-netobserv/examples/flow_os_simple_gke_ingress/README.md

 ## Overview

-This example deploys NetObserv Flow with OpenSearch as the data platform in a GCP GKE cluster.
+This playbook deploys NetObserv Flow with OpenSearch as the data platform in a GCP GKE cluster with API and OTel gRPC inputs exposed.
 This example is intended only for demonstration, testing, or proof-of-concept use, since OpenSearch is deployed in a single-node mode.

 Notes on the example deployment:

+- This example also assumes you can access internal GCP subnets via a VPN.
+- Namespace used in the example: `elastiflow`.
 - GKE [node auto-provisioning](https://cloud.google.com/kubernetes-engine/docs/how-to/node-auto-provisioning) must be enabled.
-- Namespace used in the example: `elastiflow`
+- TLS:
+  - GCP Load Balancer (ingress) needs the backend with TLS enabled since OTlp input uses gRPC, so a self-signed certificate is used (validity `Not After : Sep 24 10:48:37 2035 GMT`)
+  - In order to enable gRPC between client and GCP Load Balancer certificate is also required, same self-signed certificate is used.
+  - HTTP (port `80`) is completely disabled on the GCP Load Balancer that is used for the collector (gRPC, REST)
 - A GKE internal load balancer is used for the OpenSearch Dashboard ingress.
-This example also assumes you can access internal GCP subnets via a VPN.
 - Spot instances are used, please tweak affinity and tolerations in the `values.yaml` if needed.

 ## Install

+Change `gke-main-a.us-east1` in the `values.yaml` to your Kubernetes Default Domain (`cluster.local` by default)

 ```sh
 helm repo add netobserv https://elastiflow.github.io/helm-chart-netobserv/